sf3164/TGSIM_I395_plotter_simplified/README.md

 ## How to Use

-1. Use the updated TGSIM I395 maindatasets and the boundary file in this repo.
+1. Use the updated TGSIM I395 maindatasets and the boundary file.
-2. Make sure the updated main dataset TGSIM_I395.csv is in the same directory as the plotter.py script.
+2. Make sure the updated main dataset updated_TGSIM_I395.csv is in the same directory as the `plotter.py` script.
-3. Make sure the folder boundaries contains the updated boundary file, and is in the same directory as plotter.py
+3. Create a folder `boundaries` containing the updated boundary file updated_I395_boundaries.csv, and make sure the folder is in the same directory as `plotter.py`
 4. Launch the Python to run `plotter.py` and run all cells.
 5. A GUI window will appear.
 6. Enter one or more vehicle IDs (comma-separated).